 Status meanings

-covered means a relevant upstream serializer claim has corresponding Grimace evidence: exact support equality, token-inventory equality, deterministic writer-output membership, or bounded decoder-path membership when full support materialization is too large.
+covered means a relevant RDKit serializer claim has corresponding Grimace evidence: exact support equality, token-inventory equality, deterministic writer-output membership, or bounded decoder-path membership when full support materialization is too large.

-known-gap means the upstream claim is relevant and has executable pinned fixture coverage, but at least one parity assertion intentionally fails against the current implementation.
+known-gap means the RDKit claim is relevant and has executable pinned fixture coverage, but at least one parity assertion intentionally fails against the current implementation.
+The current case groups are explained in Known gaps.

 needs-fixture and unreviewed are unfinished triage states.
 The checked-in ledger should keep both at zero.